 During Oktoberfests past we’ve fared well with Tofurky Beer Brats, grilled over a crackling flame and served with a good grainy mustard.
 However, this year we’re handing over our brat business to The Herbivorous Butcher.
 The Minneapolis-based vegan shop offers three brat varieties—beer, curry, and sriracha.
 We’re devouring all three will a steaming plate of garlicky boiled potatoes.
 Can’t get to Minnesota?
 The shop offers great sampler packs of a variety of their meats and cheeses and will deliver them to you anywhere in the country before your beer loses its froth.
 If you’re feeling a bit lazy, head to your local Whole Foods to pick up Beyond Meat’s new Beyond Sausage in flavors such as Brat Original, Sweet Italian, and Hot Italian.
 Done and done!

 Celebrating in non-Bavarian Berlin during Munich’s time to shine may be considered a sacrilege by some, but Germany’s capital city is jam-packed with vegan options.
 While German food is traditionally all meat and cheese this time of year, Berlin answers the vegan call with a bevy of a eateries (which have tripled in the past five years), as well as Veganz, an entire supermarket chain dedicated to cruelty-free grub.
 For an Oktoberfest feast fit for German royalty, we’re hitting Kopps for brunch, where we’ll be indulging in a full buffet of cheeses, pancakes, and tofu-based dishes.
-Then we’ll head to Street Food Thursdays in the Kreuzberg neighborhood, a lively farmers market with a wide range of vegan vendors.
+Then we’ll head to Street Food Thursday in the Kreuzberg neighborhood, a lively farmers market with a wide range of vegan vendors.

-Vegan Oktoberfest in Los Angeles, CA
+Vegan Oktoberfest in Durham, NC

 Photo courtesy of Vegan Oktoberfest